12 Oct Why a short term loan is better than the alternative

 A recently funded scenario:

-Our clients had a commercial loan with their existing mainstream lender secured against their industrial shed.
+Our clients had a commercial loan with their existing bank lender, secured against their commercial shed.
 They needed cash out urgently to fund payments to outstanding creditors, including an ATO debt.
 The bank declined the application because of the ATO debt.

 We were able to source and settle the deal within 3 days of receiving the application